 “I don’t think she does, Angel, but after this little incident, she might be a bit more open.
 Maybe with a little of your help?”

 I tell them about my father, who is so easy to hate and so difficult to love.
 About my gran, who is so easy to adore, yet so hard to keep secrets from.
-I confess how much I hate the isolation I live in, but also my natural inability to interact with others, and how much I miss that connection, even if I don’t want to admit it.
-I talk and talk about the most personal things, without hesitation, until, with a shock, I realize what I’m actually doing.
-I look up as if waking up from a trance.
-It’s pitch dark outside.
-How long have I been talking?
-I must go.
+I confess how much I hate the isolation I live in, but also my natural inability to interact with others.
+How much I miss that connection, even if I don’t want to admit it.
+I talk and talk, without hesitation, until, with a shock, I realize what I’m actually doing.

 “It’s alright, Max.
 I won’t tell a soul, and you’re always welcome to come back and visit.
 Angel would love that, and who knows?
 You might learn something new too.”